marvisamps/readable-udacity/README.md

 ## Start Developing

-To get started developing right away:
+To run this project you must follow these steps:

+* Clone this repository

 * Install and start the API server
     - `cd api-server`
-    - `npm install`
+    - `npm i && npm start`

-    - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, use these following commands to start the front-end
-    - `create-react-app front`
     - `cd front`
-    - `npm start`
+    - `npm i && npm start`

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+## Resources used on this project
+- React
+- AntDesign
+- Redux
+- UUID